 CIA is not the all knowing God of the Bible.
 The CIA could do everything 100% correct but still not know everything.

 There’s another reason why they wouldn’t know everything: Nuclear scientists don’t work there — they work at the Department of Energy.

 And that — is what this is all about

-You’d know that had you watched Trillion Dollar Tube instead of trying educate me on things you know nothing about.
+You’d know that had you watched Trillion Dollar Tube instead of trying to educate me on things you know nothing about.

 Note: I modified the Intelligence Community image below by overlaying CIA on top of Director of National Intelligence — to show how the IC effectively operated pre-9/11 and before DCI took center stage.